haberdashPI/vscode-master-key/notes.md

   - how about when we don't start with normal mode commands?
   - how about long edits with lots of insert mode commands intersprsed with the edits?
-  - what about multiple cursors?
+  - what about multiple cursors? unit tests: store/restore named

 REFACTOR: cleanup up and document code, make it nice and readable

 thoughts: things I must have to release:
+- good documentation of the code
 - the command palette like feature
 - keybinding documentation features
-- good documentation of the code
 - mode customization
 - modernized selection utilities
   - good documentation
   - modern build setup
 + improved mode UX
-- macro recoridng UX
++ macro recoridng UX
 - anything else that has to be here? (check below wishlist and issues under the project)

 **TODO**: in documenting macro playback note the limitations of recording the keyboard